shrutiyer/Speaker-Recognizer/docs/hmm.md

+---
+title: A Brief Description of Hidden Markov Models
+layout: default
+---

 ## Hidden Markov Models

 HMMs can be used to emulate a system that have finite hidden states that generate a set of events (observations), where the current state is dependent only on the previous state.